Skshee/github-final-project/README.md

 # Final Project

-This is my final project for the Coursera Course : **Introduction to Git and Github**
+This is my final project for the Coursera Course : **Getting Started with Git and Github**

 ## Interest Calculator